-Trinity Valley Community College is a public, state institution, so it offers a reduced tuition rate of $2,856 for in-state students who attend full-time.
-For students who are not considered Texas-residents, out-of-state tuition is $4,299 a year.
+Trinity Valley Community College is a public, state institution, so it offers a reduced tuition rate of $1,170 for in-state students who attend full-time.
+For non-Texas residents, out-of-state tuition is $4,299 a year.

 Trinity Valley Community College has the same tuition for international students as for those from out of state.

-International students at Trinity Valley Community College can expect to pay around $4,299 per year, before any scholarships or financial aid.
+International students at Trinity Valley Community College usually pay around $4,299 per year, before any scholarships or financial aid.